-Wipe off soap
+Step 4: Wipe off the soap

 After rubbing your boots with soap, use another clean, damp cloth or soft-bristled brush to wipe off the soap.
 Move across the leather surface of your shoes in circular motions.

-As soon as you’ve finished cleaning your shoes, put some liquid conditioner on a dry cloth.
-Then rub the conditioner onto the leather surface until it’s shiny.
+As soon as you’ve finished cleaning your shoes, put some liquid leather conditioner on a dry cloth.
+Then rub the leather conditioner onto the leather surface until it’s shiny.
 The process may take around 15 minutes.

 In addition, this step is not suitable for suede shoes.
-This is because they can’t handle normal leather cleaners, including conditioners.
+This is because they can’t handle normal leather cleaners, including leather conditioners.
 You can resolve this problem by using a protector spray instead, which is designed for suede footwear.

 Leave your boots in the open air to get dried.
 Don’t put them in direct sun or near the heater as this will result in fading or cracking leather.

-Grease or Oil
+Grease or Oil Stain: Use Baking Soda

 And keep in mind this:

 Rubbing is not allowed as it causes the ink to spread.
 Be patient and blot gently till the stain is faded and gone.
-Finish by wiping with a damp cloth and drying with a dry on.
+Finish by wiping with a damp cloth and drying with a dry-on.

-Scuffs on leather boots come in different types.
+Scuff marks on leather boots come in different types.
 Fortunately, most of them are easy to clean by using household items and some specialty cleansers.

 So, how can we do it?